Eight of the world’s best vegan runners and athletes who’ve set incredible sporting records:

 Catra Corbett – ultramarathon runner

 Corbett is an American ultramarathon runner who has run over 250 ultra marathons.
-In 2004 she completed the 424-mile round-trip of the John Muir Trail in 12 days—setting the women’s fastest record.
+In 2004 she set the world’s fastest out and back record (also called a yo-yo) of the John Muir Trail—covering 421 miles in just 12 days.
 In early 2013 she ran her 86th race at 100 miles, the Razorback 100, and finished the overall winner—beating all female and male competitors.

 Extra: Corbett is one of the most colourful characters in ultramarathon running, in both her choice of outfits and her story.
 After suffering from alcohol and drug abuse, she adopted running and veganism as a form of recovering.
 She’s now inspiring others by showing what can be achieved with a change in outlook and lifestyle.